 We recommend either a solar charger or an external battery in case your phone battery drains faster than expected or the connection to your motorcycle battery stops working.
 Just about any $20 external battery will work.
 Solar chargers have a bigger quality spread as we detail in our solar charger review.5)Tracks to Follow

 - download base maps and satellite images for off-line use (do this over wifi, takes a long time over cell signal)

 - follow the battery saving tips linked to above

 - make sure tracks are in a format your App will recognize

 What are the pros and cons of a smartphone over a standard GPS?

 - Smartphones can have a very short battery life if you do not take steps to conserve power.
-Here is a good article for iOS7 phones.
-Alternatively, you can add power using the info below.
+Alternatively, you can add power using the info above.

 - It takes some time to get everything set up; probably 30 minutes on the bike and maybe an hour with your computer and smartphone to set things up and then load the tracks you need.
 You could argue that it takes as much or more time to install and configure the comparable Garmin system.